Saint James’ Episcopal Church: Who We Are

 Saint James’ Episcopal Church is a caring, committed congregation of believers in Jesus Christ that faithfully upholds a tradition that dates back to 1830.
 Our love of God inspires us to warmly receive all His people at our sacred place of worship and to reach out into our beautiful Finger Lakes community.

 Our Seneca Lake community is showing fresh signs of promise.
 Watkins Glen has long-established tourist draws of Seneca Lake, the dramatic gorge at Watkins Glen State Park and a world renown auto-racing program.
 Furthermore, in recent years, the spectacular growth of the local wine industry has driven a new spike in tourism.
-We hope God will lead us to a rector for St. James’ who can help us tap into these new and old currents of energy in creative ways.
-That may well involve social media and other non-traditional methods of reaching younger people at their points of interest.

 Our Parish Personality